The rational homology of spaces of long links: Collapsing of the homology Bousfield-Kan spectral sequence associated to the Munson-Voli c cosimplicial model

 \section{Collapsing of the homology Bousfield-Kan spectral sequence associated to the Munson-Voli\'c cosimplicial model}

-The goal of this section is to prove Theorem~\ref{thm2} announced in the introduction.
+The goal of this section is to prove Theorem~\ref{thm2} stated in the introduction.
 We begin by giving the simplicial model of the wedge of $m$ copies of the circle.
 Next we state and prove a crucial Lemma~\ref{equality_lem}.
-We end this section with the proof of Theorem~\ref{thm2}.
+Finally we prove Theorem~\ref{thm2}.
 As in the previous sections, the ground field here is $\mathbb{Q}$.

 Let $\Delta^1_{\bullet}$ denote the simplicial model of the standard $1$-simplex $\Delta^1$, and let $\partial \Delta^1_{\bullet}$ denote its boundary.
 Recall that $\Delta^1_p$ is a nondecreasing sequence of length $p+1$ on the alphabet \{0, 1\}.
 Define the simplicial set $S^1_{\bullet}$ to be the quotient